 What’s The Deal with Flat Fee MLS Services?

-Curious about flat rate MLS services?
+Curious about how to list on mls with flat rate MLS services?
 We hear about them all of the time these days, making many wonder if they are worth the hype or just another marketing scheme.
 Fear not.
 We’ll break it down for you, so you can decide for yourself.

 What Is A Flat Fee MLS Service?